fmarino-412/SABD_project2_BallettiMarino/readme.md

 ### kafkastreams_dsp package

-This package contains classes for queries' topologies building and execution using Kafka Streams library and the `KafkaStreamsConfig.java` used to get properties for Kafka Streams execution.
+This package contains classes for queries' topologies building and execution using Kafka Streams as DSP library and the `KafkaStreamsConfig.java` used to get properties for the stream processing library execution.

 #### kafkastreams_dsp.queries package